laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/12-Manage-state-in-a-React-Component-with-the-useState-hook.md

 </body>
 ```

-- In React states are managed independently from each other.
+- In React, states are managed independently from each other.
 For example:

 ```js
 const [name, setName] = React.useState('');